Tradition and Culture

 Every village in Ireland once had a rambling house, and indeed, some still do.
 These were old cottages which were used as a meeting place for everyone in the locality.
 A fire was made the centrepoint and focus, and the chair beside it was an exalted throne.

-Local musicians, travellers, storytellers, and poets were made heroes by sitting in it, whether to tell their tales, recite poems, or to play music.
+Local musicians, travellers, storytellers, and poets were made heroes by taking that seat, whether to tell their tales, recite poems, or to play music.

 It should be emphasised that these were neither pubs nor restaurants, nobody had to pay an entrance fee to get in, and whatever food you brought was what you ate.